vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta2-deployment/README.md

 - If using AWS services, secret resources containing backing service credential/connection info
 - Routing resources for Spring Cloud Gateway and Kubernetes Gateway APIs

-All of the following commands should be run from the root of the `where-for-dinner/spaces-beta2-deployment` directory.
+All of the following commands below should be run from the root of the `where-for-dinner/spaces-beta2-deployment` directory.

 - If you are using AWS services, install the services secret resources by running the following command: